masoncfrancis/personal-attendance-record/README.md

 This mode works by checking if you are able to access the internet without going through a corporate proxy.

-###### Logic:
+###### How It Works:

 The tool will attempt to query a URL.
-This URL can be set in the `PAR_URL` environment variable, and needs to be set to a website on the public internet that ordinarily would be unaccessible when not using the corporate proxy.
+This URL can be set in the `PAR_URL` environment variable, and needs to be set to a website on the public internet that ordinarily would be unaccessible without using the corporate proxy.
 If `PAR_URL` is not set, it defaults to `https://www.google.com`.
+It will also send a ping request to the proxy server set in the `PAR_PROXY_ADDRESS` environment variable.

-If the URL is not reachable directly, it assumes you are in the office.
+If the URL is not reachable directly but the ping to the proxy is successful, it assumes you are in the office.
 If it can reach the URL directly, it assumes you are working outside of the office.

 ##### `checkurl` mode

 Use `checkurl` mode if you know there are resources that you cannot reach while off of the office network.

-This mode works by checking if you can reach a URL, configured in the `PAR_URL` environment variable.
-This should be set to a URL that is only
+This mode works by checking if you can reach the URL configured in the `PAR_URL` environment variable.
+This variable should be set to a URL that is only reachable when on the office network.

-###### Logic:
+###### How It Works:

 `par` will try to reach the URL provided.
 If it is successful, it assumes you are in the office.
 If not, it assumes you are working from outside the office.